bintray/gradle-bintray-plugin/README.md

         configurations = ['deployables'] // When uploading configuration files
         // - OR -
         publications = ['mavenStuff'] // When uploading Maven-based publication files

-        pkg {
+        dryRun = false // whether to run this as dry-run, without deploying publish = true //If version should be auto published after an upload pkg {
             repo = 'myrepo'
             userOrg = 'myorg' // an optional organization name when the repo belongs to one of the user's orgs